-A Celebration of Life for Richard (“Dick”) Lee Vandenbark, 78, an 18 year resident of Lake Barrington Shores, Lake Barrington, formerly long-time resident of Downers Grove, will be held on Sunday, March 18, 2018 (times to be announced) at Lake Barrington Shores, 64 N. Old Barn Road, Lake Barrington, IL 60010.
+A Celebration of Life for Richard (“Dick”) Lee Vandenbark, 78, an 18 year resident of Lake Barrington Shores, Lake Barrington, formerly long-time resident of Downers Grove, will be held on Sunday, March 18, 2018, Noon, at Lake Barrington Shores, 64 N. Old Barn Road, Lake Barrington, IL 60010.

 He was born on February 14, 1939 in Indianapolis, IN. and passed away, peacefully, at home late February 6, 2018 with his loving wife by his side.